How Much Does Skylight Installation Cost in 2026?

 What is the best time of year to install a skylight in NJ?

 Late spring through early fall (April-October) is ideal.
-You want dry weather for the installation, and warmer temperatures help the roofing sealants cure properly.
-However, experienced contractors can install skylights year-round.
+You want dry weather for the installation, and temperatures above 40 degrees F help roofing sealants cure properly.
+Experienced contractors can install year-round, but warmer months give the best results.

 Can you install a skylight without attic access?

 If the room has a cathedral or vaulted ceiling that goes directly to the roof, no attic access is needed.
-If there is an attic space between the roof and ceiling, a light shaft must be built to channel light down.
+If there is an attic space, a light shaft must be built to channel light down, adding $1,000-$3,000 to the project.

 How much energy does a skylight save?

-ENERGY STAR-certified skylights can reduce lighting energy costs by up to 10% in rooms where they replace electric lighting during daytime hours.
-Solar-powered venting models also reduce cooling costs by allowing hot air to escape.
+ENERGY STAR-certified skylights can reduce lighting energy costs by up to 10% in rooms where they replace electric lighting.
+Venting models also reduce cooling costs by allowing hot air to escape through the stack effect.

 Get a Free Skylight Installation Estimate in NJ